 (B. 1989, Boston, Massachusetts)

 She holds a degree in Communications from Temple University and is an alumni of The Rothberg International School at the Hebrew University of Jerusalem.
 While living in Israel, she was an intern and contributor to Flash90 Photo Agency, covering cultural and political events throughout the country.
-In 2013, she was a year-round nature photographer for the YMCA’s Berkshire Outdoor Center in western Massachusetts and since then has been a freelancer for various non-profits and organizations.
+In 2013, she was a year-round nature photographer for the YMCA’s Berkshire Outdoor Center.

 While working in various communities, she bases herself between New England and Denmark.
 She is available for assignments worldwide.